 A ship sails into Brooklyn with all its crew dead.
 But something gets off and the killing continues on land.
 The vampire is looking for a specific woman - half-human, half-vampire.
 Rita's the cop detective investigating the many killings.

-"Sugar" Ray is the owner of an illegal casino, who contend with the pressures of vicious gangster and corrupt policemen who want to see him go out of business.
-In the world of organized crime and police corruption in the 1920s, any dastardly trick is fair!
-Written by
+"Sugar" Ray is the owner of an illegal casino, who contends with the pressures of vicious gangsters and corrupt policemen who want to see him go out of business.
+In the world of organized crime and police corruption in the 1930s, any dastardly trick is fair.

 Was this review helpful to you?